Cyclopaedia Chapter Three: Sealed

 They went back up the elevator, the sudden quiet was heavy in the static moment of ascension.
 Slv&Elin were thinking the same things, there was no need for them to relay anything through body language or conspicuous raised eyebrows or facial expressions.
 They were thinking they would need to file a special report with the Chief Inspector about this case.
 They believed the worst, that Ove had not vanished due to stress, or a mistress, or the usual things, but that it was possible, even likely, that he'd been taken.
 It was early thinking, but they could not discount the uncomfortable conjoining of conditions—a highly important project, a man who engineered it, a tightly operated security procedure apparently flummoxed.

 Back on the main floor of the lab the Director opened both of the offices.
 They noted he unlocked each with a different key.
 He turned on the lights.

 "And the keys to these offices?
 Who has these?"
 Slv&Elin asked.

 The Director coughed.
 "Myself.
 Ove.
-The first one the assistants have keys to as well.
+The first office the assistants have keys to as well.
 This one, just Ove and myself.
 This is Ove's office.
-They're built in glass like this because like the rest of the projects at the complex the work requires constant interaction and visibility.
+They're built in glass like this because the projects at the complex require constant interaction and visibility.
 This office has the file cabinets with schematics and formulae, which is really why it has a different lock."